A day out for the family

 Try to spot eight wooden sculptures - including an eagle, a parrot and a snake –on the journey of discovery family trail which takes you from reception through lime avenues, open parkland and to the hidden woods, home to the Hollow Ways natural play area.

-Hollow Ways natural play area provides a fun-filled playground for children over the age of five and has been created using natural resources - it includes a giant see-saw, balancing beams, bridges and stepping stones.
+Hollow Ways provides a fun-filled playground for children over the age of five and has been created using natural resources - it includes balancing beams, bridges and stepping stones.
 You can also try your hand at den-building, one of the National Trust's 50 things.

-Garden and Parks Manager at Dyrham Park, Dale Dennehy, said: “Families are so important to us and we want to give them everything they need to have a fun day out – this trail, the new play area and revamped Old Lodge make getting in touch with nature very fun indeed.
+Garden and Parks Manager at Dyrham Park, Dale Dennehy, said: “Families are so important to us and we want to give them everything they need to have a fun day out – the trails, the play areas and Old Lodge make getting in touch with nature very fun indeed.
 We've been finding the adults are enjoying it as much as the young ones.”

 There will be lots to do on both May bank holidays, at half term and on the Fathers’ day weekend including wild crafts, flower-crown making and seed planting.
 More information on our events page.